Undergraduate Degree Students

 Students who are unable to process their withdrawal in person may submit to the Records office a signed letter requesting withdrawal.
 In the event a student is incapacitated, a designee should provide proper documentation for withdrawal of the student.

 Grades for Withdrawals and Drops

 Following the last day of the registration adjustment period, and not later than two-thirds into the semester.
 (See Important Dates ) a student may officially drop a course(s) or withdraw from the College and receive a "W" which means that no hours are completed and the grade point average not affected.
 Students who drop a course or who withdraw from the College after two- thirds of the semester is complete will receive with appropriate signatures a "W" in the course(s) they are passing.
-Students will receive a failing grade, "F", in the course(s) they are not passing unless it can be clearly demonstrated that an unusual circumstance or hardship exists.
+Students will receive a failing grade, "F" or "FA" in the course(s) they are not passing unless it can be clearly demonstrated that an unusual circumstance or hardship exists.
 (See below)

 Guidelines for Permitting Late Withdrawal

 Circumstances which directly hinder a student's pursuit of a course and which are judged to be out of the student's control may be a justifiable reason for permission for late withdrawal from the College.

 Students who leave the College under mitigating circumstances without officially withdrawing may later appeal to the instructor for a late withdrawal.
 This option will be permitted only if students can provide documentation showing that withdrawal was under conditions where they could not have been expected to officially withdraw and if the students have no encumbrances on their financial records.

 Following are some general categories of mitigating circumstances (this list is not all inclusive):

 - Serious illness or death in the student's immediate family.

 - Immediate family or financial obligations which require a change in terms, hours or place of employment which prevents completion of a course.